cheekent/OrdMatchingEngine/README.md

 ## Build

 Need CMake and g++ 14 compiler to build.
+On the top level of the code directory do the following:

+	mkdir build
+	cd build
-	cmake .
+	cmake ..
 	make

 I used Visual Studio to build and run it.